 If signs are to be illuminated, lighting should be provided externally or halo lit.
-Internally lit surface mounted signs are not appropriate for the downtown district.
-Internally lit projection signs may be appropriate.
+Internally lit wall signs are not appropriate for the downtown district.
+Internally lit projection signs may be appropriate, on a case by case basis, and if illumination is limited to letters routed out of the face of a non-glossy opaque sign.

 Light fixtures for signs should be simple in design and placed in a location which does not obscure other features of the storefront.